tantaman/tantaman.github.io/content/2022-08-23-why-sqlite-why-now.md

 All of the begs the question of what data consistency needs applications actually have.

-# Giving Data the Consistency it Needs
+# Respecting the Consistency Needs of the Data

 I think the lack of options in the relational model has locked us into not thinking about what level of data consistency we actually need.
 In traditional web applications, all changes go through a central service and are generally strongly consistent.
 In this realtional + client-server paradigm, we don't even reach for eventual consistency until we run into performance, availability or scaling problems.